 - Formation of a lump or abnormal appearance of the cheek or jaw

-- Numbness of the face especially the lower lip
+- Lastly, numbness of the face especially the lower lip

 - Prevent choking by not allowing any blood in the mouth to flow out freely or let the affected person spit it out into a handkerchief.

 - Gently remove any broken or lost teeth from the mouth without touching the roots.
-Place broken teeth in cold milk, salt water or saliva.
+Generally, place broken teeth in cold milk, salt water or saliva.

 - Do not attempt to align the jaws.